 --level option limits the fixers to apply on the

 $ php php-cs-fixer.phar fix /path/to/project --level=psr0 $ php php-cs-fixer.phar fix /path/to/project --level=psr1 $ php php-cs-fixer.phar fix /path/to/project --level=psr2 $ php php-cs-fixer.phar fix /path/to/project --level=symfony

 By default, all PSR-2 fixers and some additional ones are run.
 The "contrib

 level" fixers cannot be enabled via this option; you should instead set them

 --fixers option lets you choose the exact fixers to

 apply (the fixer names must be separated by a comma):

-You can also blacklist the fixers you don't want if this is more convenient,
+You can also blacklist the fixers you don't want by placing a dash in front of the fixer name, if this is more convenient,